awoeger/nextjs-ecommerce-store/README.md

 - a product page, where all products are listed
 - a single product page, where you can find more details about the products
-- a shopping cart page and function to change quantity of the products on it
+- a shopping cart page and the possibility to change quantity of the products on it
 - a checkout page, which asks for shipping and payment information
 - a thank you page after checkout has been completed
 - the header shows the total amount of products next to the shopping cart item.